emilydolson/CSE-830-SS-22/syllabus.md

 # General information:

+## Instructors:

-## Instructor: Emily Dolson
+### Emily Dolson
 - Pronouns: she/her
 - E-mail: dolsonem@cse.msu.edu (course-related contact should be through Piazza)
-- Office: EB 3582 (but I’ll be working from home this semester)
+- Office: EB 3582 (but I’ll be working from home for now)

+### Acacia Ackles
+- Pronouns: she/they
+- E-mail: alackles@msu.edu (course-related contact should be through Piazza)

 ## Office Hours:
-- Tuesdays 11:40am (after class, in class zoom room) and by appointment.
+- Tuesdays 11:40am (after class, in class zoom room or physical room) and by appointment.

 ## Textbook: